 October 30 at 4:00 pm - Carnegie Music Hall in Oakland

-Join the Pittsburgh Concert Chorale and choirs from the greater Pittsburgh region in an afternoon of music at Carnegie Music Hall.
-In its fifth year, the Festival of Choirs, PCC's signature outreach program, celebrates choral music with high school choirs from Moon Area, Pittsburgh CAPA, and Woodland Hills
+Join the Pittsburgh Concert Chorale and high school choirs from the greater Pittsburgh region in an afternoon of music at Carnegie Music Hall.
+In its fifth year, the Festival of Choirs, PCC's signature outreach program, celebrates choral music with high school choirs from Moon Area, Pittsburgh CAPA, and Woodland Hills.

 December 2, 3, & 4, 2016

 Ring in the holidays with the Pittsburgh Concert Chorale!
 "Sounds of the Season" will put you in the spirit with holiday classics, traditional carols, and popular favorites.
 You'll even get to sing carols along with the PCC.
 Bring the family and start a new holiday tradition!

 Join the Pittsburgh Concert Chorale as we explore musical settings that highlight the trials of war and the uplifting transcendence of peace.
 From the